Prosecutor to Pistorius: Did Reeva scream when you shot her?

-PRETORIA Oscar Pistorius' trial heard crucial testimony on Friday as a prosecutor challenged the double-amputee sprinter over why his girlfriend had failed to scream when he shot her four times through a toilet door.
+PRETORIA, April 11 Oscar Pistorius' three-day cross-examination reached a dramatic climax on Friday when a prosecutor challenged the double-amputee sprinter repeatedly as to why his girlfriend failed to scream when she was shot four times through a toilet door.

-Gerrie Nel, one of South Africa's top attorneys, said it was beyond belief that Reeva Steenkamp would have remained silent in the cubicle with an armed Pistorius shouting and screaming in the adjoining bathroom.
+In an electric exchange in the Pretoria High Court, Gerrie Nel, one of South Africa's top attorneys, said it was beyond belief that 29-year-old law graduate and model Reeva Steenkamp would have remained silent in the tiny cubicle with an armed Pistorius shouting and screaming in the adjoining bathroom.

-The prosecution alleges the 29-year-old model took refuge in the toilet during an angry row with the athlete, and he then shot her through the door.

-Pistorius, who says he fired at what he thought was an intruder, has testified that Steenkamp did not cry out during the incident in the early hours of February 14, 2013.
+Pistorius, who says he fired at what he thought was an intruder, said Steenkamp did not scream at any point in the incident in the early hours of Feb.
+14, 2013 - a central pillar of his defence.

-However, under withering cross-examination from Nel - known in South Africa as "The Pitbull" - the 27-year-old track star was forced to concede he could not have heard whether she screamed or not because his ears were ringing from the sound of gunfire.
+However, under withering questioning, the 27-year-old track star was forced to concede that he may not have heard her cries because of his ears ringing from the first shot.

 "She's awake.
 She's in the toilet.
 You're shouting.
 You're screaming.
 You're three metres from her.
 She would have responded.
 She would not have been quiet, Mr Pistorius," Nel said.

-"She didn't respond, my Lady," an apparently distressed Pistorius replied, addressing judge Thokozile Masipa.
+"She didn't respond, my Lady," a clearly distressed Pistorius replied, addressing judge Thokozile Masipa.

 "Did she scream at all whilst you shot her four times?"
 Nel continued.